mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/team/index.md

 ---
 title: Member
 nav:
-  order: 2
+  order: 1
   tooltip: Our lab members
 ---

 # {% include icon.html icon="fa-solid fa-users" %}Member

-The members of MLCV lab at Fasilkom UI consists of lecturers with active research topics in machine learning, computer vision, and image processing topics.
-The MLCV lab is lead by a head and a director.
+The MLCV lab at Fasilkom UI consists of lecturers with active research interests in machine learning, computer vision, and image processing.
+It is led by a head of the lab and a director.

 {% include section.html %}